alexh3422/CS-REGEX-TUTORIAL/REGEX_GUIDE.md

 ### Look-ahead and Look-behind

-LOOK-AHEAD and LOOK-BEHIND allow you to specify a pattern that must match immediately before or after the current position, without including the matched text in the final result.
+LOOK-AHEAD and LOOK-BEHIND allow you to specify a pattern that must match before or after the current position, without including it in the final result.

 ## Author

 My name is Alex Hall.
-I wrote this guide as part of the UW CODING BOOTCAMP COURSE in hopes to better understand REGEX myself as well as to help others better understand it.
+I wrote this guide as part of the UW CODING BOOTCAMP COURSE in hopes of better understanding REGEX myself as well as helping others better understand it.

 https://github.com/alexh3422